Anmol-Ghadia/YetAnotherECommerceSite/README.md

 1) Add support for displaying multiple images on product page
 1) Add support for fetching and rendering images on search page
 1) Use SASS for styling
+1) ~~Modify user/cart route to respond with product details instead of just id and quantity~~
 1) ~~Add more user info on Register page~~
 1) ~~Show cumulative rating of product~~
 1) ~~Fetch and display reviews on product page~~